-The countries in which the Foundation currently works are the United Kingdom, Sudan, South Sudan, Kenya, Rwanda, South Africa, India, Indonesia and Laos.
-The Breadsticks Foundation will consider programmes outside these core countries from across Africa and India but, unless the Trustees judge the programme to be outstanding, there is a low probability of success.
+The countries in which the Foundation currently works are the United Kingdom, South Sudan, Uganda, Kenya, Rwanda, South Africa, India, and Laos.

 The Foundation will not sponsor individuals or fund animals, medical research or capital and building projects.
 It will not fund faith-based programmes unless they work with beneficiaries from all faiths and none.

-We participate closely in monitoring and evaluation with our partners and, in order to achieve this, require half-yearly progress reports on each grant.
-In assessing a grant application, we will analyse each applicant’s financial reports and accounts and will conduct telephone and face-to-face interviews.
+We participate closely in monitoring and evaluation with our partners and, depending on circumstances, require half-yearly or annual progress reports on each grant.
+In assessing a grant application, we will analyse each applicant’s financial reports and accounts, and will conduct phone and face-to-face interviews.